tech-camp-day/workshop-cookbook/en/1_Workshop_1.md

 After forking, the project you see on the screen will become your own, and you can modify it as needed.

 3. Click the "Share" button in the top-right corner of the page.
-4. Click "Move out of Drafts."
-5. In "Change permissions," select "Unlisted" to make the project accessible.
+4. In "Change permissions," select "Unlisted" to make the project accessible.
-6. Click the square box in the top-left corner, then click "Restart Devbox."
+5. Click the square box in the top-left corner, then click "Restart Devbox."

 ## Step 1: Configure the Bot